 Health services are available 24 hours a day.
 The Health Center is open weekdays from 8:00 a.m. - 8:00 p.m. (during Summer I and II terms from 8:00 a.m. to 5:00 p.m.).
 After working hours, and during weekends, emergency health services are provided by staff nurses who reside on campus and are on call.
-For any medical emergency, student should call the UNIVERSITY HOTLINE: 04-3183 500/04-3183 555.
-Security will contact the nurse on duty.
+For any medical emergency, student should call the UNIVERSITY HOTLINE: 04-3183 500, or communicate with an AUD healthcare provider on WhatsApp, Mob: 056-9167761.
 Two first aid rooms, located in both the female and male housing, are equipped to provide emergency treatment for housing students after working hours.
 First Aid Guides are posted in all residence hall rooms, classrooms, the library, adjunct rooms, the main reception, at all the security guard locations, and in all the engineering laboratories.
 All studios and laboratories are equipped with First Aid Kits in addition to information necessary to assess and treat minor emergencies.